paepcke/canvas_utils/README.md

 ## Passwords
  No passwords are contained in the code.
 However, each module that needs a MySQL password knows to look for the file `$HOME/.ssh/canvas_pwd`.
 Placing a password into this file will cause smooth operation.

 As is usual for this directory, make sure that both $HOME/.ssh, and the password file are only readable by owner.
+The filename may be changed in `setup.cfg`.

 All commands also support the `-p` and `-u` options that prompt for the password at runtime.